 However, low-caffeine or non-stim options are available, as well as brands that tested negative for banned substances.
 Nutrition, rest, and workout recovery are more important for those of a young age.

-Read Also - Is Pre-Workout Bad For Teens?
+Read More On This - Is Pre-Workout Bad For Teens?

 At which age is it good to take a pre-workout?

 It is always safest to avoid supplements and pre-workout drinks until you are an adult, fully grown, and in need of a boost.

 However, anyone over 18 is safe.
 Younger teenagers should avoid pre-workouts with artificial colors, dyes, and flavors, as well as brands with high caffeine levels.

 While your mother may not like it, placing a brick on your head will not keep you from growing up.
 Neither will high-intensity or high-impact sports like weight lifting, gymnastics, or football.